-9. Train to Christmas Town
+11. Train to Christmas Town – Multiple Locations

-Visit Gastonia, North Carolina, during the winter and enjoy a special ride on The Train to Christmas Town.
-Guests enjoy hot cocoa, cookies and a live reading of “The Train to Christmas Town.”
-Kids also get to meet Bumblebee the Polar Bear and Wabash the Squirrel.
+Hop aboard The Train to Christmas Town and help Janice and her brother ride the train for the first time alone as they venture to Grandma’s house.
+Onboard, families enjoy hot cocoa, cookies and a live reading of The Train to Christmas Town story.
+Kids also get to meet Bumblebee the Polar Bear and Wabash the Squirrel, while they help Janice and her brother make new friends on the train.
 When the train reaches Christmas Town, Santa climbs aboard to greet everyone and hand out special gifts.
-The Train to Christmas Town is also available in Watsonville, California, and Alamosa, Colorado.
-If your family is visiting the railroad near Gastonia, we recommend staying at the Great Wolf Lodge in Concord.
+The Train to Christmas Town is available in Batesville, Mississippi; Hood River, Oregon; Dartmoor, U.K.; and Weardale, U.K. Prices vary by destination.
+If your family is visiting the railroad near the Hood River location, we recommend staying at BEST WESTERN PLUS Hood River Inn.

-10. Blue Ridge Scenic Railway
+12. Blue Ridge Scenic Railway – Blue Ridge, GA

 In the North Georgia Mountains, take a ride aboard the Blue Ridge Scenic Railway, which operates the Santa Express, and book a stay at Atlanta Marriott Alpharetta.
 Beginning at its historic depot, the one-hour polar express train ride for kids takes guests through Chattahoochee-Oconee National Forest.
-Families enjoy a reading of “‘Twas the Night Before Christmas,” visits with characters and Santa Claus and singing holiday carols.
+Families enjoy a reading of ‘Twas the Night Before Christmas, visits with characters and Santa Claus and singing holiday carols.
 Kids receive a memento, activity book and candy cane.
 Children under age 2 are free to ride.